thisisjustausername/mhbai/README.md

 ## File structure
 <pre>
 mhbai <br>
 ├──📁 pdfs/                                contains all mhb pdfs ├──📁 web_service/                         webservice, that allows users to interact with the program through a webpage
     ├──📁 backend/                         contains the web_service specific backend ├──📁 prototyping_pdf_reader           prototypes for a pdf reader -> might be moved out of web_service folder └──📄 server.py                        the web api, which interacts with the requests sent from the user ├──📁 web_scraping                         contains all files to scrape the mhb pdfs from the universities ├──📁 scrape_uni_augsburg              contains all files to scrape the mhbs of the University of Augsburg └──📄 uni_a_all_mhbs.json          contains all links of the mhbs extracted by download_files.py └──📄 download_files.py            file to recursively find all mhbs from 2018 and newer and download them to ../../pdfs/ (in the code just /pdf since executed via ssh on pi5)
-    └──📄 data.json
+    └──📄 data.json                        holds all the links, that redirect to a course of study └──📄 get_unis_fhs_courses_of_study    gets the links to each course of study of all universities in germany └──📄 get_books.py                     extract the url for the pdfs from all links that link to a bachelors degree course of study - not finished yet
+    └──📄 get_final_books                  not finished yet
 </pre>
 ## Abbreviations
 In order to save time and tremendous amounts of energy, some abbreviations are used in this project. <br>